-Despite being a ‘born and breed’ Suffolk girl I almost got lost on Sunday on my way to view another group of ‘Open Gardens’!
+Despite being a ‘born and bred’ Suffolk girl I almost got lost on Sunday on my way to view another group of ‘Open Gardens’!
 I decided to take in a couple of ‘Open Studios’ on the way and then wend my way cross-country, forgetting the tendency for place names to just disappear from the signposts, usually in the middle of nowhere!
 However, using my innate sense of direction I managed to arrive at my destination and I am pleased to say it was worth the trip.
 Being a gardener and gardener designer myself I know how much effort goes into creating and maintaining a garden and a lot of effort, dedication and passion had clearly gone into the creation of some really inspiring gardens.

 Innovative planting, great use of space and individual features

 The first garden I visited had been created from scratch over the last five years.
 It was a long garden on an open, very sunny and largely free draining, sloping site and had been cleverly divided into ‘rooms’ with different planting styles in each.
 Not being able to see all of the garden at once is a great design feature as it draws you in and makes you want to explore the rest of the garden.
 Good use had been made of both ‘hot’ and ‘cool’ colours with some great planting combinations.

 I loved the use of Callistemon (Bottle Brush) to create a hedge, what an ingenious idea!
 The owners told me that they had all been grown from seed (collected from the original plant) and although growth was initially slow, they have been rewarded with flowers this year for the first time.

 There was a large gravel garden with some really choice and unusual plants, great use of succulents in pots as well as a rock garden created in a boat!

 It’s always exciting to come across something a bit different and I hope to be able to use some of the plants I saw in my future designs.